 “It is a brilliant idea, which links industry with academia… I loved every aspect of the process, seeing students develop, sharing ideas and getting significant results.”

-John Farley, Business Mentor for i-Team- Aromatic Amino Acids- 2019
+John Farley, Business Mentor for i-Team- Tomato Cosmetics- 2019

 “I felt the programme was really well balanced, offering very relevant and informative training sessions and allowing time for creativity and research in the team working time.”

 Michele Bishop, Business Mentor for i-Team- Fluorometric Assays- 2019

 "Mentoring is highly rewarding.
 It was a joy to see mentees expand and develop their ideas and understanding and realise their skills and knowledge can be applied to new areas.
 I thoroughly enjoyed working with my team of students; learning about the other projects and meeting the whole i-Teams support structure."

 Chris Liggett, Heritage Business Mentor for i-Team- Adnams Heritage Expansion- 2019

 “I really enjoyed it.
 This experience was my first step into research-based entrepreneurship and innovation.
 It is a great opportunity to develop enterprise skills, especially for inexperienced people.
 I have learnt how to put innovative ideas to the test, have worked in a team around a business project, built up my confidence in talking to people, and expand my professional network.
 It also opened my mind about the current innovations in several disciplines.
 I recommend i-Teams to anyone interested in making impact from research.”

 Aurore Coince Earlham Institute UEA-NRP i-Teams - toxicity and antibiotic efficacy model - 2016